KevinMarquette/kevinmarquette.github.io/_draft/powershell-hashtable-everything-you-wanted-to-know-about.md

         age  = 36
     }

-Now we can add and access attributes on the `$person` like this.
+And we can add and access attributes on the `$person` like this.

     $person.city = 'Austin'
     $person.state = 'TX'